-- Main objective: estimate the impact of demographic and educational changes on the earnings and returns to schooling of workers in Brazil and Mexico: - What are the effects of changing age and educational compositions on male earnings at the aggregate level? - How does the concentration of skilled workers affect the social and private returns to education at the individual level? - Within the labor force (15-64 years of age), the population is getting older and better educated with regional variation. - Age and education increase earnings. - Larger proportion of older and more educated males causes: - Negative impacts on earnings of competing workers. - Greater knowledge and economic dynamism.
+- Main objective: estimate the impact of demographic and educational changes on earnings in Brazil and Mexico: - What are the effects of changing age and educational compositions on male earnings at the aggregate level? - How does the concentration of skilled workers affect the private and social returns to education at the individual level? - Within the labor force (15-64 years of age), the population is getting older and better educated with regional variation. - Age and education increase earnings. - Larger proportion of older and more educated males causes: - Negative impacts on earnings of competing workers. - Greater knowledge and economic dynamism.